sunderlldev/shadcn-modern-date-picker/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome :) Please feel free to submit a Pull Request.

 <p align="center">
   Made by Juan Blas 👋